GearHost/Docs/docs/ssl-installation-steps.md

 **A) Purchasing a SSL through us.**

-Order your certificate through us.
-Click [here](https://www.gearhost.com/documentation/order-ssl) to view this step.
+This would guarantee that your certificate is properly working and it's an automated process!
+You can follow our guide on how to do this [here.](https://www.gearhost.com/documentation/order-ssl)

-**B) Purchasing a Third Party SSL**
+**B) Generate a CSR**

-Generating a CSR to order a third party SSL.
-Click [here](https://www.gearhost.com/documentation/create-a-csr) to view this step.
+Generating a CSR is required when you wish to purchase a SSL certificate somewhere else.
+You can view that guide [here.](https://www.gearhost.com/documentation/create-a-csr)

+**C) Upload Certificate using PFX**

+A .PFX file includes both your certificate and private key, use this method to import your own certificate.

+**D) Generate a certificate with *[Let's Encrypt](https://letsencrypt.org/)***

+Let's Encrypt is a popular tool used to secure websites.
+This is not recommended for e-commerce websites.

->**Tip:** If you get stuck in the middle of the process please open a **Support** ticket and we'll be glad to assist you.
+>**Tip:** If you get stuck in the middle of the process please [open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and we'll be glad to assist you.